phaidra/aleph-bag-import/README.md

   * If the category contains a GND identifier (it's saved in '9' subfield) the the subfield 'z' particularizes the 'g' keyword.
 Eg. since Hüningen is both a city and a region, 'g' will contain 'Hüningen' and 'z' will contain 'Region' to differentiate it from the city.
   * If the category DOES NOT contain GND identifier, then 'z' is a temporal keyword (eg 'History')

+The 'h' subfield should also be added after a comma (similar to 'z' as discussed).
+It cannot stand alone, so it's only necessary to check for it if there is another subfield in the chain.

 The MAB/Aleph guide to subfields:
 ```
 902     KETTENGLIED DER 1.
 SCHLAGWORTKETTE